mikecm1/empyr.com/_pages/channel.md

 tagline: For Websites & Apps
 banner_image: ''
 heading: |-
-  Expand your digital footprint. <br>
+  Expand your digital footprint.
 Grow recurring revenue.
 sub_heading: Empyr offers an innovative, digital marketing tool allowing you to generate recurring revenue through your existing customers.
 Complement your existing suite of products with card linked offers and expose your customers to our exclusive consumer